GrigorM-debug/Tic-tac-toe-Unity/README.md

 🚀 **Installation**
 -------------------
 - Download the files from the release depending on you operating system.
-Extract the file with WinRar, 7Zip, WinZip or some .rar files.
+Extract the file with WinRar, 7Zip, WinZip or some program for extracting .rar files.
 - Open the folder and run the starting file

 🛠️ **Features**